Best homeowners insurance in Minnesota for 2023

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-Known as the “Land of 10,000 Lakes,” Minnesota is not only home to one of the largest “coastlines” in the country, but also forests, farm lands, booming cities, and the biggest mall in the United States.
-Situated in both the northern and central portion of the country, Minnesota is susceptible to harsh temperatures in the winter and frequent tornadoes from spring to fall.
-Because of these factors, it’s no wonder that home insurance rates are higher in Minnesota than the national average.
+Situated in both the northern and central portion of the country, Minnesota is no stranger to extreme weather.
+Susceptible to harsh temperatures in the winter and frequent tornadoes from spring to fall, it’s no wonder that home insurance rates are higher in Minnesota than the national average.

 Compare home insurance rates in Minnesota